viky-ai/website/doc/topics/interpretation/index.md

 * Number: represents digital number such as 12 or 34.56
 * Regex: introduces the possibility of adding a regex as an interpretation

 It is very important to notice that there are only two types of interpretations that are not encoded within the framework of viky.ai.
-This is because we want to limit the number of primitive function within our NLP component, in order to achieve maximum expressivity of the interpretation's langage.
+This is because we want to limit the number of primitive function within our NLP component, in order to achieve maximum expressiveness of the interpretation's language.

 #### Type Number